cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci/content/module-2/using-pipeline-templates.md

 ---

 ## Create a Job from Pipeline Template Catalog
 In this lab you will create a new Multibranch Pipeline job from the **Maven Pipeline Template** provided by a Pipeline Template Catalog.
-And just by filling in a few parameters of a Pipeline template you will quickly have a complete continuous integration pipeline for your application that meets the required standards of your organization.
+And just by filling in a few parameters of a Pipeline template, you will quickly have a complete continuous integration pipeline for your application that meets the required standards of your organization.

 1. On your CloudBees CI Managed Controller (Jenkins instance) navigate into the **template-jobs** folder.
 2. Click on the **New Item** link in the left navigation menu.